WLJN-FM

-WLJN-FM is a radio station licensed to Traverse City, Michigan, broadcasting on 89.9 MHz FM.
-WLJN-FM airs a format consisting of Contemporary Christian music and a few Christian talk and teaching programs, and is owned by Northern Christian Radio, Inc. WLJN-FM signed on the air at 89.9 MHz on October 1, 1989.
+WLJN-FM (89.9 FM) is a radio station licensed to Traverse City, Michigan.
+WLJN-FM airs a format consisting of Contemporary Christian music and a few Christian talk and teaching programs, and is owned by Northern Christian Radio, Inc. WLJN-FM signed on the air on October 1, 1989.

-Good News Media purchased the silent WCZW 107.9 FM in Charlevoix, Michigan from Midwestern Broadcasting Company in December 2015.
-WCZW, which had been simulcasting the classic hits format of 107.5 WCCW-FM, switched to a simulcast of WLJN-FM.
+Good News Media purchased the silent WCZW (107.9 FM) in Charlevoix, Michigan from Midwestern Broadcasting Company in December 2015.
+WCZW, which had been simulcasting the classic hits format of WCCW-FM, switched to a simulcast of WLJN-FM.
 The station took on new call letters of WLJD effective December 29, 2015, although the change was not reflected by the Federal Communications Commission until August 2016.